Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 My tongue’s loose slide would soon let slip this truth, bruised blue, behind these sentinel teeth.
 We meet.
 Touch.
 Fuck.
 We seldom speak much more than surface gloss-- from niceties to wordless heat, we move.
 With your hand warm on my neck, I swallow words thick with promise, glistening like larva trapped in tissue webs, my palate ridged as a whale's.
 Words grow pallid as mushrooms in the echoless dark, slick with the sweat of caves.
 I want to devour you, a carnal glide, deep as a worm, down, down, in my rich earth.

-Down the ladder: desire is the constant
+Down the ladder: The wise

 You must be logged in to leave comments.
 Vote: